idealogica/db-truncate/readme.md

 # db-truncate

-db-truncate truncates mysql database tables to specified number of rows.
+db-truncate truncates MySql database tables to specified number of rows.
 It's useful for developing purposes when you want to reduce database size and preserve its structure.

 ### Installation